 • Work as a member of a group,

-• Apply the principles of modelling and simulation and the technologies and processes of NDS in the context of a specific project,
+• Apply the principles of modelling and simulation and the technologies and processes of Networked and Distributed Simulation (NDS) in the context of a specific Defence purpose,

-• Design, setup and conduct a basic battlespace exercise using a DIS/HLA based Synthetic Environment,
+• Design, setup, test and conduct a basic battlespace exercise using a DIS/HLA based Synthetic Environment to explore a Defence issue,

 • Collect and extract relevant data from a distributed simulation activity in order to provide a basis for post-exercise analysis,

-• Communicate and discuss the results of their experimentation orally and in writing.
+• Communicate and discuss the results of the group experimentation both orally and in a piece of professional writing.

 Teaching team